 Kindergarten, first-grade and second-grade students will be permitted to use their district-issued iPad during the school day.
 The iPads will always go through the district's security filter when the iPad is at school and connected to the District's network.
 However, parents will be responsible for monitoring the use of the iPad at home.
 Personal electronic devices are permitted, but will be used at the teacher's discretion in the classroom.
 Upon request of any staff member or teacher, students must immediately show their device screen without turning the device over, off, locking it, or activating a screen saver.
 Students are discouraged from bringing their own electronics, toys, games, trading cards, action figures, collectibles, etc. to school.
+At no time is the use of electronic devices in locker rooms or restrooms permitted.
 We are not responsible for students' personal devices that are lost, broken, or stolen.
 The district will only repair or replace district-issued devices according to the signed parent contract.
 Students are not permitted to trade items nor are they permitted to exchange items for cash.